alezzott/alezzott/README.md

   </h1>

  <p align='center'>
-A front-end developer from Rio de Janeiro, Brazil
+A Back-end developer from Rio de Janeiro, Brazil
   I'm 26 years old, I like Video Games 🎮 and especially Chess ♟️.
 I spend most of my time programming and learning new technology. 💻 🔰
   </p>